marvin-j97/ptree/README.md

 ```

 ## keys
-Returns all keys (leafs) (including deep keys) of the object as an array.
+Returns all keys (leaves) (including deep keys) of the object as an array.

 ``` javascript
 const root = new ptree([